 All sessions in this program are aimed at every level of orienteering from beginning to advanced adult (16+) orienteers.
 We will have an experienced orienteer available each week to coach beginners.
 Maps that do not lend themselves to a beginner course will have a flagged off-trail running loop (with orienteering challenges) so participants can improve their speed of running through the forest.
 Participants should be comfortable in the forest by themselves.

-$130 for all ten sessions or drop-in fee of $15 per training session.
+Drop-in fee of $15 per training session.
 You MUST be a member of FWOC or another orienteering club to participate.